metacritical/fsm-mapper/README.md

 The show flag should have the same name as the `edn` file without extension since the current implementation names generated namespaces based on file names.

+Also visualisation would not create any project from the FSM description.

 ## Running generated project